stryan/materia/docs/example_repo/README.md

 ./components/hello/
 ```

-## Secrets
+## Attributes

-**Secrets** are variables in a resource.
-Secrets are templated at run time and can be stored either as a `default` in the Component manifest or in the repository's **secrets engine**.
-Defaults are stored unecrypted, while the secrets engines are usually encrypted.
+**Attributes** are variables in a resource.
+Attributes are templated at run time and can be stored either as a `default` in the Component manifest or in the repository's **attibutes engine**.
+Defaults are stored unencrypted, while the attributes engines are usually encrypted.

-For example, a common secret is the `containerTag` secret, representing what container tag the quadlet should use.
+For example, a common attribute is the `containerTag` attribute, representing what container tag the quadlet should use.
 It is often found in resources like so:

 `Image=docker.io/henrygd/beszel:{{.containerTag}}`